Tragic Harley Davidson rider Judith McMullan got bike just two days before fatal crash says Orangeman

-Tragic Harley Davidson rider Judith McMullan got bike just two days before fatal crash says Orangeman as he dubs her 'not your average girl'
+Tragic biker Judith McMullan had longed for Harley Davidson says friend as he dubs her 'not your average girl'

 Tributes have continued to mount to the 35-year-old since a collision with a car claimed her life in Markethill, Co Armagh at about 7.45pm on Monday.
 The cause is unknown.

-More details about Miss McMullan have emerged as the family prepares to bury her tomorrow.
+More details about the late 35-year-old Miss McMullan have emerged as the family prepares to bury her tomorrow.

-Orangeman Keith Murdoch was unstinting in his praise for the late 35-year-old, who had been riding a Harley Davidson when it collided with a black Seat Leon car.

-Her father Samuel is a member of the Orange Order too, and of the Royal Black Preceptory, and Mr Murdoch added that Judith herself had been due to sing at a celebration next month marking the 200th anniversary of two local Orange lodges.
+Keith Murdoch, a friend, told the News Letter: “A more genuine family you couldn't meet.”

 The McMullan family owns a large cattle herd Mr Murdoch said, and he knows them “very, very well” on account of cutting their silage for years.

-“A more genuine family you couldn't meet,” he told the News Letter.
-He said whilst it's rare to find a woman riding a Harley Davidson, “this was not your ordinary average girl”.
+Miss McMullan had been riding a Harley Davidson when it collided with a black Seat Leon car.
+Mr Murdoch said whilst it's unusual to find a woman riding a Harley Davidson, “this was not your ordinary average girl”.

+Mr Murdoch added: “She only got the motorbike on Saturday.
+“The reason she was on the bike was she was taking it from her own house in Markethill to her father and mother's house for safe-keeping, because she was due to go to – I think – Los Angeles yesterday morning [Tuesday] and was to go to Chicago next.

 Members of Drumderg Loyalists Flute Band, based in Keady, several miles to the south-west of Markethill, added their condolences too, saying: “Several of the McMullan family were dedicated members of Drumderg band and today we share their grief following the sudden loss of their much-loved family member.”